-We make it two more blocks before we’re attacked again.
-Right as Lucky hits an Iguar in the eye with an on-the-fly shot, we’re spotted by three more packs—they emerge from the buildings to our left, front and rear.
+We make it two more blocks before we’re spotted again—they emerge from the buildings to our left, front and rear.

 Ren screams, “MOVE!”

-As we crash into them, my mind clicks back into cold observance, muffling my heart as I catalogue openings and counters.
+My mind clicks back into cold observance, cataloguing openings and counters.
 It’s all a blur of blood, metal, and snarling faces until—

-A serrated, back-angled sword runs opens an ugly gash on my right tricep.
-I glimpse a pucker of angry red tissue before I flip my knife into an icepick grip and punch it in and out of a shoulder, clavicle, and neck.
+A serrated, back-angled sword runs opens a gash on my right tricep.
+I flip my knife into an icepick grip and punch it through a shoulder, clavicle, and neck.

 Then we’re running again.

 Our cloaks flutter as we pick up the pace.
-Up ahead, more Iguar turn the corner, only this time, they’re accompanied by a pair of ember-eyed hounds: skin made of char and ash, curls of fire wisping from their coal-red nostrils.
-The monstrous dogs break into a gallop, blowing out streams of ragged black smoke.
+Up ahead, more Iguar round the corner, only this time, they’re accompanied by a pair of ember-eyed hounds.
+Their skin is made from char and ash, curls of fire wisp from their nostrils.
+The monstrous dogs break into a gallop, blowing out streams of smoke-wreathed fire.

-Nyanti spreads her hands and claps them together, shouting a wordless phrase that’s melodic and forceful.
-A purple-tinged wave shoots from her fingers, colliding head-on with the hellfire smoke.
-The discharges combine and clash, mixing together into a reddish-orange fog.
+Nyanti spreads her hands and claps them together, shouting a wordless phrase that’s simultaneously melodic and forceful.
+A purple-tinged wave shoots from her fingers, colliding with the fire and mixing together into reddish-orange fog.
 I wince and flinch as it roils across me.

-One of the hounds tackles Gyrax, who slaps his left wrist with his right hand, causing a gauntlet made of rippling blue shine to form around his lower arm.
-The hound clamps down on his light-armored wrist, violently jerking from side to side.
-It’s ridiculously strong—it almost succeeds in pulling Gyrax off-balance before he accelerates into a spin and throws it like a discus.
-The dog soars across the street and crashes through a wall.
+One of the hounds tackles Gyrax.
+He slaps his left wrist with his right hand, causing a rippling blue gauntlet to envelop his arm.
+The hound clamps down on his spell-armored wrist, violently jerking it from side to side.
+It almost succeeds in pulling him off-balance, then he accelerates into a spin and throws the dog like a discus, launching it across the street and through a wall.

-As for me, I’m just trying to stay alive—flailing and thrashing without any semblance of aim or accuracy.
-I manage to kick an Iguar in the face before another one smashes me with its shield and sends me tumbling across the ground.
+Ren and Lucky whirl and slice, covering each other in a brutal duet.
+Elier and Erany are doing the same, only with a bit more elegance.
+The thief and the Wayfarer are brawling and smashing, while the Princess and Duelist are dispatching Iguars with efficient precision.
+I’m just trying to stay alive—flailing and thrashing without any semblance of aim or accuracy.
+I kick an Iguar, then its buddy shield-smashes my chest and sends me tumbling across the ground.
 I skid to a stop, look up, and lock eyes with a demon-hound.

-Gyrax hauls me up by my collar.
+Gyrax hauls me up by the collar.
 “This way!”

-I stumble-sprint through the soupy chaos, swiping at random attackers.
-Keep it together, Jon.
+I stumble-sprint through the soupy chaos, throwing swipes at random attackers.
 Gotta keep running, gotta keep fighting, just focus on the nex—

-Suddenly, the air clears.
-I cast a wild look around and spot the others emerging from the smoky chaos.
-Nyanti sprints a dozen yards ahead and leaps into the air—arm cocked high, knuckles pointed down—then turns around while still in the air, landing in a single-kneed crouch and punching the street with her blazing fist.
-Jigsaw cracks erupt from the strike, whipping back toward the Iguar in an undulant wave of broken cobble.
-The goblin-men gabble and shout as they’re tossed and thrown.
+Suddenly, the wind picks up and clears the air.
+Nyanti sprints a dozen yards ahead and springs into the air—arm cocked high, knuckles pointed down—then turns around mid-leap, landing in a single-kneed crouch and punching the street with her blazing fist.
+Jigsaw cracks erupt from her strike, whipping back toward the Iguar in an undulant wave of broken cobble.

 The buildings on either side give way and collapse, filling the air with snapping beams and tearing walls.
-The Iguars curses turn to screams as they’re buried under mortar and shingle.
+Curses become screams as mortar and shingle come crashing down.

 Or maybe not.
-The Iguar that survived—the ones a bit further back—are still after us.
-I can make out their armored silhouettes, scrabbling and leaping across the wreckage.
+The surviving Iguar—the ones a bit further back—are still on our ass.
+I can make out their armored shadows, scrabbling and leaping across the wreckage.

 “Hurry!”
 Nyanti calls.

-Once again, we break into a sprint.
 Resonant horns blare and carry, sounding the alarm throughout the city.
-We’re being hunted and my body knows it—my heart shifts into red-line overdrive: all I want is to run run RUN.
+We’re being hunted and my body knows it—all I want to do is to run run run.

-More Iguar round the corner, blocking our way forward.
-Erany bellows a percussive phrase while slashing the air with both hands, hitting them with a twenty-foot plume of billowing flame.
+More Iguar appear in front of us.
+Erany bellows a percussive phrase while slashing the air with both hands, throwing a plume of billowing flame.
 It burns a couple but most just screech and stumble back.
-We take advantage of their disrupted rhythm by smashing their line, cutting and striking, then streaking past them.
-Gyrax picks a javelin out of his shoulder and chucks it with such force back at its thrower that it hits the Iguar in the chest and lifts it bodily off its feet.
-A second later, we clear the melee.
+We take advantage of the disruption by smashing their line, cutting and slashing, then streaking past them.
+Gyrax picks a javelin out of his shoulder and chucks it back at its thrower—it hits the Iguar in the chest and lifts it bodily off its feet.

 Ren shouts, “Nyanti, make sure we’re going the right—”

-“This way!” she screams, taking a hard left onto a building-lined avenue.
-As we make the turn, Iguar emerge from every corner, alley, and doorway.
+“This way!”
+She takes a hard left onto a building-lined avenue.
+Iguar emerge from every corner, alley, and doorway.

-I’m abruptly aware of exhaustion pooling through me, robbing me of strength and eating my speed.
+I’m abruptly aware of exhaustion spreading throughout my body, robbing my strength and eating my speed.
 We’re holding our own, but the instant we let up—

-Another pair of hounds leap at Gyrax.
-He crosses his arms in a brawny X, forcing them to bite his wrists instead of his neck.
-Even though he blunts their charge, they still shove him onto his butt and savage his flesh.
+A pair of hounds leap at Gyrax.
+He crosses his arms in a brawny X so they bite his wrists instead of his neck.
+Even though he blunts their charge, they manage to knock him onto his butt.
 Their glowing red fangs ignite small fires across his fur, blackening his hide with spots of char.

 “Gyrax!”
-I slip a chop, grab the back of my attacker’s head so I can steady it for a knife-strike.
-The blade hits home but I barely notice; I’m concentrating on my best friend.
+I slip a chop, grab the back of my attacker’s head so I can steady it for my knife.
+The blade slides home but I barely notice.

-He turns his shaking, burnt palms toward the sky and utters a chain of slippery whispers.
+He turns his palms toward the sky and utters a chain of slippery whispers.
 Bright blue lines blaze into existence around his injuries, forming symbols and runes an inch from his skin.

-The runic symbols connect together into glimmering circles, then tighten down onto his wounds.
-He bares his teeth as they squeeze his forearms, forming a magical brace for each one.
-After flexing his right hand experimentally, he grunts in satisfaction.
+The runes combine into glimmering circles, then tighten down onto his wounds.
+He bares his teeth as the symbols squeeze tight, forming a magical brace for each forearm.
+After flexing his right hand, he grunts in satisfaction.
 He tries his left.
-His face tightens as he curses softly beneath his breath.
+His face tightens.

 I ask, “No good?”

 Erany sidekicks an Iguar into three of its peers.
 “Gyrax!
-If we combine our auras, cast a crux-melded spell—”
+If we combine our auras and cast a crux-melded spell—”

 “Can’t!” he shouts.
 “My arms!”

-She backhands an attacker, sending it spinning to the ground.
+She backhands an Iguar, sending it spinning to the ground.
 “Nyanti!
 We need to break their tempo!
 We can’t keep—”

 “Say no more!”
-The Witch extends her arms up and to the right, fingers trembling like she’s trying to shut a stubborn door.
-The stone-wrought townhomes off to her right begins to fountain apart into rough spouts of blocks and beams.
-There’s a bunch of Iguar right beneath them—they shout in alarm as they’re pelted and pummeled, then pancaked flat by falling buildings.
+The Witch extends her arms, fingers trembling like she’s trying to shut a stubborn door.
+Glowing orbs materialize in the air, swelling and crackling before detonating with the force of a small bomb.
+The Iguar caught in the blasts cry out in pain, then fall to the ground as burnt, blackened husks.
+Some of the orbs explode in the townhomes, breaking them apart into rough spouts of blocks and beams.
+The goblins beneath them shout in alarm as they’re pelted and pummeled, then pancaked flat by falling buildings.

 A moment of quiet descends upon us.
-It’s not quite silence—we can still hear those damn horns—but it’s close enough.
+It’s not quite silence—we can still hear those damned horns—but it’s close enough.

-Without speaking, we shuffle inward and form a loose circle, regarding each other with muted amazement.
-An unspoken understanding flows between us: we’re lucky to be alive, even luckier to be whole and healthy.
-Gyrax is the only one who’s suffered an injury, but at least he’s able to fight and run.
+Without speaking, we shuffle inward and form a circle, regarding each other with dilated pupils.
+Unspoken understanding flows between us: we’re lucky to be alive, even luckier to be whole and intact.

 “Aye.”
 Elier gives an amused scoff.
 “I’m glad I came along.
 Much better than sitting in a castle.”

 “Tell that to my hands.”
 Gyrax smiles wryly.
-“Didn’t want to use this just yet, but…” He shrugs, reaches in his carry, and produces a small glass jar filled with floating, sparkling dots.
-He pops it open with a flick of his thumb, then turns it upside down and shakes it onto his injured hand.
-The burns disappear, leaving bald patches of healthy skin.
+“Didn’t want to use this, but…” He reaches in his carry and produces a small glass jar filled with floating, sparkling dots.
+He pops it open with a flick of his thumb, then turns it upside down onto his injured hand.
+The burns lighten and disappear, leaving bald patches of healthy skin.

-“You could have healed me this entire time!”
-Lucky shouts.
+“You could have healed me with that!”
+Lucky exclaims.
 “Why didn’t you—”

 “Ale would be better.
-Ale heals all.”
+Ale heals all, no matter the designate.”
 Elier quips.

 Ren bursts into hearty laughter.
-I can’t be sure if he’s doing it just to mess with Lucky, but it’s infectious as hell nevertheless.
-The rest of us laugh along with him.
-Lucky just stands there and glowers balefully.
+I’m not sure if it’s genuine amusement or he’s simply trying to piss off Lucky, but it’s infectious as hell.
+We laugh along while Lucky just stands there and glowers balefully.

-“Are we done?” he snaps.
+“Are you done?” he snaps.
 “I have better things to do than stand around and jest.”

-Everyone stares at him for a hanging second.
-Then we all give into another fit.
-Not just hearty, but raucous this time.
+Everyone stares at him, then we all give into another fit.
+Not just hearty, but downright raucous.

-“Be easy, Lucky,” Gyrax chides, still chuckling.
-“We’re stealing merriment from dire circumstances—the most daring theft a man can commit.
-You should rejoice, for right now, you are at the very height of your larcenous craft.”
+“Be glad, Lucknar,” Gyrax chides, still chuckling.
+“We are stealing merriment from dire circumstances—the most daring theft a man can commit.
+You would do well to rejoice, for you are at the very height of your larcenous craft.”

 Lucky opens his mouth to retort, but Ren cuts him off with: “Enough.
 We need to keep moving.”

-“For once we agree on something.”
-Lucky nocks an arrow onto his short bow.
+“For once I agree.”
+Lucky nocks an arrow onto his bow.
 “I estimate we have three hours of daylight, maybe four.”
 He looks at Nyanti.
 “Can we make it to the spring before nightfall?”

-“Under normal circumstances, yes.
-It would take half an hour, maybe less.
-But we must be stealthy, so our progress will be slow and gradual.”
+“Typically, yes—it would take half an hour, maybe less.
+But we must try and be stealthy, which will slow our progress.”

 Lucky groans in frustration.
 “Can I please just get a yes or n—”